TheMariday/marimapper/README.md

 # Feedback

 I would really love to hear what you think and if you have any bugs or improvements, please raise them here or drop me a line on [Telegram](https://t.me/themariday).

+If you implement a backend that you think others might use, please raise a pull request or just drop me a message on Telegram!